 • STT model version increased tail latency by 300-500ms

-• LLM routing to a cheaper region added ~800ms RTT, breaking barge-in and causing hangups
+• LLM routing to a cheaper region added ~800ms RTT (Round Trip Time), breaking barge-in and causing hangups

 Billing surprises are usually small bugs with big multipliers.
 Incidents: